fast-programmer/close-my-first-issue/README.md

 git checkout -b add-<your-github-username>
 ```

-(The name of the branch does not need to have the word _add_ in it, but it's a reasonable thing to include because the purpose of this branch is to add your name to a list.)

 ## Make necessary changes and commit those changes

 Now create `first-contributions/<your-github-username>.md` in your editor, add `## Hi, I'm <first name> <last name>` to the file and then save it.